-Ōhotu is a small lifestyle settlement, just off State Highway 1 alongside the Hautapu River.
-It is halfway between Taihape and Ōhingaiti.
+Ōhotu is a small lifestyle settlement, just off State Highway 1 and over the Hautapu River.
+It is halfway between Taihape and Ohingaiti.

 With around ten houses the settlement is zoned as Rural.

 Without reticulated wastewater services, more housing on small sections will be challenging.